gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

       target: some.rsyslog-rlep.server
       # Set the port of the target server.
       port: 10250
-      # Define rules to select which logs are forwarded to the target server.
+      # Define rules to select logs from which programs and with what syslog severity
+      # are forwarded to the target server.
       loggingRules:
       - severity: 4
         programNames: ["kubelet", "audisp-syslog"]